kubermatic/docs/content/kubeone/master/architecture/concepts/_index.en.md

 You can find more details about machine-controller in the [Managing Worker Nodes Using Kubermatic machine-controller document][using-machine-controller].

+## Kubermatic operating-system-manager

+[Kubermatic operating-system-manager][operating-system-manager] is used to create and manage worker node configurations in a kubernetes cluster.
+It works in liaison with [machine-controller][machine-controller] and provides the required user-data to machine-controller that is used to provision the worker nodes.

 ### Cluster API

 Cluster API is a Kubernetes sub-project focused on providing declarative APIs